123Labs-96/RaspSetup/README.md

 ---

 ## ⚠️ NOTICE
 RaspSetup will run as root and change system settings.
-Use at your own risk (recommend run as sudo/root premision)
+Use at your own risk Recommend run as sudo/root premision